syncfusion-content/js-api-docs/api/js/ejGantt.md

 ### enableSerialNumber `boolean`
 {:#members:enableSerialNumber}

-Enable or disable Serial number column for Gantt.
-When it is true, all the tasks will be denoted in sequence format.
+Enables or disables serial number column for Gantt.
+When enabled, the records will be number sequenced.

 #### Default Value
 {:.param}